 Summit Financial Client Types and Minimum Account Sizes

 The minimum account size at Summit depends on the program you use.
-For TDS Managed Portfolios, the minimum is $100,000.
+Managed protfolio minimums can range between $5,000 and $100,000.
 There is no minimum for the Strategic Asset Allocation program or for flexible managed accounts.
-For third party managers, the minimum account size varies from $25,000 to $1 million.
+For third party managers, the minimum account size varies from $250,000 to $1 million.